nionio6915/Euclid_Probe/README.md

 # EUCLID PROBE

 A highly accurate, magneticaly coupled Z-Probe that is not affected by bed temp, bed material, magnetism or surface treatment.
-The probe can be configured to be used as Z endstop, be manually or automatically deployed via gcode macros, and takes advantage of the firmware's probe pickup detection scheme to ensure pickup/release.
+The probe can be configured to be used as Z-endstop, be manually or automatically deployed via gcode macros, and can take advantage of the firmware's probe pickup detection scheme to ensure pickup/release.
 It uses screw attached magnets for both mechanical coupling and for electrical contact.
 The Z-Probe circuit is completed when the probe is attached.

+Discussion and support is available as a subgroup to the CroXY Discord- https://discord.gg/jfnVrUx2uK

 [Parts](https://github.com/nionio6915/Euclid_Probe/blob/main/README.md#parts)
 -    [Switches](https://github.com/nionio6915/Euclid_Probe/blob/main/README.md#switch)